• Home

 The SLWD office is located in Swan River, Manitoba, with its boundaries currently including the following:

-• RM of Swan Valley West;
+• Municipality of Swan Valley West;

-• RM of Minitonas-Bowsman;
+• Municipality of Minitonas-Bowsman;

 • RM of Mountain; and